 Unsecured Line-of-Credit: The Society also maintains a \$30,000 unsecured line-of-credit with another national bank.
 The unsecured line-of-credit is also due upon the lender's demand.
 The unsecured line-of-credit is also subject to annual renewals and certain restrictive covenants.
-Interest is due monthly and accrued at a variable interest rate of 5.125% above the Wall Street Journal's prime lending rate, which was 8.38% as of December 31, 2013 and 2012.
-The outstanding principal balance on the unsecured line-of-credit was approximately \$22,200 as of December 31, 2013 and 2012, and interest expense incurred on the unsecured line-of-credit was approximately \$1,900 and \$2,100, respectively, for the years then ended.
+Interest is due monthly and accrued at a variable interest rate of 5.125% above the Wall Street Journal's prime lending rate, which was approximately 8.38% as of December 31, 2014 and 2013.
+The outstanding principal balance on the unsecured line-of-credit was approximately \$29,900 and \$22,200, respectively, as of December 31, 2014 and 2013, and interest expense incurred on the unsecured line-of-credit was approximately \$2,300 and \$1,900, respectively, for the years then ended.

 Credit Cards: The Society maintains various credit cards which are also used to provide working capital as needed.
-The total available credit on the cards was approximately \$75,000 as of December 31, 2013.
-The credit cards are generally unsecured and require minimum monthly payments of principal and interest with interest at variable annual interest rates that ranged from approximately 8% - 14% as of December 31, 2013.
-The outstanding balances on the credit cards totaled approximately \$1,800 and \$11,900, respectively, as of December 31, 2013 and 2012 and were included in the amounts reported as accounts payable in the accompanying financial statements.
-Interest expense incurred by the Society on the credit cards totaled approximately \$2,000 and \$5,200, respectively, for the years ended December 31, 2013 and 2012.
-The Society also incurred interest expense of approximately \$100 and \$150, respectively, on amounts owed to vendors and service providers during the years ended December 31, 2013 and 2012.
+The total available credit on the cards was approximately \$112,500 as of December 31, 2014.
+The credit cards are generally unsecured and require minimum monthly payments of principal and interest with interest at variable annual interest rates that ranged from approximately 8% - 14% as of December 31, 2014.
+The outstanding balances on the credit cards totaled approximately \$68,100 and \$1,800, respectively, as of December 31, 2014 and 2013 and were included in the amounts reported as accounts payable in the accompanying financial statements.
+Interest expense incurred by the Society on the credit cards totaled approximately \$3,900 and \$2,000, respectively, for the years ended December 31, 2014 and 2013.
+The Society also incurred a nominal amount of interest each year on balances owed to vendors and suppliers.